santhoshkolloju/facenet/README.md

 1)what should be the threshold cutoff if we want to identify similar images with 80% accuracy 2)What should be cutoff threshold if we want to identify no similar images with 80% accuracy

-Change percentage according to your needs
+Change percentage according to your needs.